IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 ## Test WebbSphere Developer Tools (WDT)

 You can manage Liberty from the command line, and edit the server configuration files in any editor, but the WebSphere Developer Tools (WDT) provide a great configuration editor, server controls and application publishing, as well as many other time-saving utilities.
 We will use WDT in many more labs.

-Normally you would first download and install Eclipse, followed by the installation of WDT.
-If you are running this lab as part of WebSphere Virtual POT, we have bundled everything into a single zip file.
-The directory `{LAB_HOME}/wdt` contains a prebuilt and expanded WDT.
-Note:  Upon first startup, it may take Eclipse up to a minute to start as it initializes.
+*Note*:  Upon first startup, it may take Eclipse up to a minute to start as it initializes.

 1. Start Eclipse with WDT
    - For Virtual POT attendees:
        - For Windows,  `{LAB_HOME}\wdt\eclipse\eclipse.exe`
        - For Linux, `{LAB_HOME}/wdt/eclipse/eclipse`
        - For Mac, `{LAB_HOME}/wdt/eclipse/Eclipse.app/Contents/MacOs/eclipse`
    - For all others: start Eclipse that you have installed.

 1. When the Eclipse launcher prompts you to Select a workspace: